marbaugh/PiHomeControl/README.rst

 Currently only supports:

 1. Stepper motors connected to the Raspberry Pi
-2. Monitor motion sensors connected to the Raspberry Pi
+2. Motion sensors connected to the Raspberry Pi
 3. Door sensors connected to the Raspberry Pi